 This skill is made into a drill by asking them to count how many they can do in 10 seconds.
 Then have them do it again and see if they can beat their own record.
 (This seems like a great idea until you realize that half of them can’t count.)

-Have the kids put their toes on the line, Grab the ball with both hands,
+- Have the kids put their toes on the line

 The classic kids game.
 Sometimes throw in blue light and make them cluck like a chicken.
 Emphasize that they are to take “Tiny Kicks” and keep the ball close to their body.
 On red lights, they are supposed to stop the ball with their foot.
 If the ball is not close to them, they can’t stop it.